mwpastore/sinja/README.md

 **dedasherize_names**
 : Takes a hash and returns the hash with its keys dedasherized (deeply).

-**passthru?**
+**sideloaded?**
 : Returns true if the request was invoked from another action helper.
-If so, it takes an optional block to which is yielded the symbol of the invoking action helper, and the return value of the block becomes the return value of the method.

 ### Performance